Hanworth, Norfolk: Common

 Hanworth Common lies between Cromer and Aylsham in North Norfolk.
-The name is derived from Hagana (the Dane who invaded Norfolk in 870 AD, and whose name was anglicised to Han), and 'worth' meaning waters, which relates to the two streams that enclose the parish - Hagon Beck and Scarrow Beck.
+The name is derived from Hagana (the Dane who invaded Norfolk in 870 AD, and whose name was anglicised to Han), and 'worth' meaning waters, which relates to the two streams that enclose the parish: Hagon Beck and Scarrow Beck.
 The Weavers' Way from Cromer to Great Yarmouth runs through the village.

-The common covers 35 acre protected by cattle grids – it is relatively large for East Anglia and one of few that survive in the ownership of all of the residents of a zone, outside of a few National Parks and Areas of Outstanding Natural Beauty, such as the New Forest.
+The common covers 35 acre protected by cattle grids; it is relatively large for East Anglia and is one of few that survive in the ownership of all of the residents of a zone, apart from a few National Parks and Areas of Outstanding Natural Beauty, such as the New Forest.

 The first maps of Hanworth Common go back to 1628, when the Doughty family bought the Manor of Hanworth from the Duke of Norfolk.
 They bought more land from his kinsman the Earl of Surrey (a junior branch of the Howard family) in 1690.
-At the time, there were three commons - Bell House Common, Hook Hill Common and Barn Stable Common - together, Hanworth Green.
+At the time, there were three commons (Bell House Common, Hook Hill Common and Barn Stable Common) which together made up Hanworth Green.

 The common has been managed (including letting of the grazing) by a committee of residents since at least 1909, the earliest minutes that are held.
-In 1972, Hanworth Common was registered under the Commons Registration Act 1965, and, as there was no known owner, Possessory Title was granted to the Hanworth Commons Management Committee in 1974.
+In 1972, Hanworth Common was registered under the Commons Registration Act 1965; as there was no known owner, possessory title was granted to the Hanworth Commons Management Committee in 1974.
 About 30 cattle now graze the common from May to October.

-In late 2004, Robert, the youngest son of the Anthony Philip Harbord-Hamond, 11th Baron Suffield, claimed ownership of the common thereby attempting to charge the owners of animals grazing there.
-In October 2006 a court rejected this – ruling that the land belonged to the people of the village by virtue of adverse possession.
+In late 2004, Robert, the youngest son of Anthony Philip Harbord-Hamond, 11th Baron Suffield, claimed ownership of the common and tried to charge the owners of animals grazing there.
+In October 2006 a court rejected this, and ruled that the land belonged to the people of the village by virtue of adverse possession.